 Långvinds byalag (village community) coordinates voluntary organizations, companies and individuals operating in Långvind, according to the statutes of the organization, to “maintain and develop the ironworks environment in Långvinds bruk and natural environment, cultural heritage and tourism in Långvind”.

-Kungsgården Långvind offers accommodation, conference facilities and banqueting the year around and a events in summer and fall.
+Kungsgården Långvind offers accommodation and conference facilities the year around and a events in summer and fall.

 The owners of Långvinds bruk, Långvind manor, Långvind chapel, Kungsgården Långvind, Café Bränneriet and Långvind community association (Långvinds samfällighetsförening) contribute – along with the voluntary organizations – to the development of Långvind in general and Långvindsbruk in particular.
-Focal point is the annual Långvind Day (“Långvindsdagen”) in late July.
+Focal point is the annual Market (“Skördemarknad”) in September.

 Renovations gives new life